BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 The first thing we had to do, was to decide how we wanted to organize our Git repositories.

-For this, we looked into how  [Leland Richardson and the AirBnb team work with their brownfield app](https://youtu.be/tUfgQtmG3R0?t=109).
+For this, we looked into how [the AirBnb team work with their brownfield app](https://youtu.be/tUfgQtmG3R0?t=109).

 We soon realized we had two options here: